-In this blog, we will try to force you (ok, just coax you!) to follow a particularly scenic route if you decide to fly into Utah and drive from Salt Lake City to Yellowstone, as we did.
+In this blog, we will share our perspective on what is truly the best way to get to Yellowstone.
+We’ll share why you should follow a particularly scenic route if you decide to fly into Utah and drive from Salt Lake City to Yellowstone, as we did.

 If you read our previous post, you might have noticed that we flew into Salt Lake City but departed out of West Yellowstone airport.
 This helped us avoid a long return drive, save time, making the one-way drop off fee for car rental totally worthwhile.

 - Where to fly into for Yellowstone?